arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_distance_gt_20km.png">

-We can see that trips with straight-line distances greater than 20 kilometers are also from the city center to far away places.
+We can see that trips with straight-line distances greater than 20 kilometers are also from the city center to faraway places.

-Now you have completed the analysis of New York City Taxi dataset on transaction amount and straight-line distance, for more functions please refer to **[Arctern API](https://arctern.io/docs/versions/v0.2.x/development-doc-en/html/api_reference/api_reference.html)**。
+Now you have completed the analysis of New York City Taxi dataset on the transaction amount and straight-line distance, for more functions please refer to **[Arctern API](https://arctern.io/docs/versions/v0.2.x/development-doc-en/html/api_reference/api_reference.html)**。